Advocating for Biobased Chemicals and Biofuels

 Lynn Bergeson has been working on industrial and agricultural chemical policy issues for over 20 years.
 She has worked extensively on Toxic Substances Control Act (TSCA) reform, emerging technologies, including nanotechnology, biotechnology, and synthetic biology, and the application of legal and governance systems to these emerging technologies.
 Ms. Bergeson’s work has brought her to Capitol Hill, the Organization for Economic Cooperation and Development (OECD), and other governance and standard-setting bodies on chemical policy and management issues.

-Richard Engler, Ph.D., is senior chemist with Acta and a former 17-year veteran of EPA.
+Richard Engler, Ph.D., is Senior Chemist with Acta and a former 17-year veteran of EPA.
 He is one of the most widely recognized experts in the field of green chemistry, having served as senior staff scientist in EPA's Office of Pollution Prevention and Toxics (OPPT) and leader of EPA's Green Chemistry Program.
-He has participated in thousands of TSCA substance reviews at EPA, as well as pre-notice and post-review meetings with submitters to resolve complex or difficult cases, and he draws upon this invaluable experience to assist B&C clients as they develop and commercialize novel chemistries.
+He has participated in thousands of TSCA substance reviews at EPA, as well as pre-notice and post-review meetings with submitters to resolve complex or difficult cases, and he draws upon this invaluable experience to assist Bergeson & Campbell, P.C.
+(B&C®) clients as they develop and commercialize novel chemistries.

-Dr. David Peveler, with a Ph.D. in organic chemistry, has over 15 years of regulatory experience, including a broad range of TSCA and U.S. Food and Drug Administration (FDA) issues.
+Dr. David Peveler, Ph.D., has over 15 years of regulatory experience, including a broad range of TSCA and U.S. Food and Drug Administration (FDA) issues.
 Dr. Peveler has provided regulatory support based on bio-sourced feedstocks and has significant experience navigating the complex nomenclature and naming conventions applicable to natural source raw materials arising in connection with listings under the TSCA Inventory.

 What We Do: